& Breast Cancer Recovery Massage Program

 As with any medical treatment, there is always some small risk if you are compromised: If you have had lymph nodes removed, or previously had lymphoedeama, or are currently at risk for lymphoedemia, there is the possibility of occurrence.
 If you are still undergoing treatment, massage may be taxing for you. *If you are currently experiencing lymphoedemia you should consult with an expert in care for that, rather than seek massage.
 Anyone currently undergoing treatment, or recently ending it, we politely ask that you provide us with a doctor’s note so that your whole support team can be made aware and provide for your safety.
 If you have any doubt about whether massage is right for you, please check with your healthcare provider.
 The more information we have, the more we can help.
 We also require a doctors’ note if you intend to submit to insurance with our invoices.

-You can book this massage under the title “women first” in online booking.
 This program is through select trained staff.